 How Can I Add more Power to My Golf Swing?

 A golf simulator can be just what you need to brush up on your technique and add more power to your swing.
 Obviously, practice is important.
 If you feel as though your swing has lost power, then consistent practice and following the proper techniques, in addition to using the correct stance, can be the answer.

-To learn more, click here to read our article on my golf swing has no power.
+To learn more, click here to read our article about golf swings losing power. on my golf swing has no power.

 How Much Space Do You Need to Swing a Golf Club?

 The average player will need an overhead clearance of seven to eight feet, with ten feet of clearance all around.
 This can vary by player and can even depend on their playing style and height.
 Taller golfers will obviously have different overheard clearance needs compared to shorter players.
 It’s also common for left-handed players to require more swinging space compared to right-handed players.

 How Much Does an Indoor Golf Simulator Cost?